Rethinking Church Part 4: Beyond Belief

 As humans, we’re hardwired from birth to be shaped and formed through relationships and face to face mirroring.
 Yet, many churches continue to be preoccupied with attracting crowds who mostly sit together in rows, facing forward, or now, watching on screens.
 As a whole, we spend tens of billions of dollars every year on buildings, production, and paid staff.
 I am not saying we shouldn't do church this way at all, but perhaps we don't need to do so much!
 Perhaps we can imagine alternatives that are more personal, relational, and organic.

-Any future form of Christianity that actually works must shift its emphasis from producing content to fostering connection and participation.
-This does not mean we toss beliefs and content aside.
+Any future form of Christianity that actually works must shift its emphasis from production to participation and from content to connection.
+This does not mean we toss our beliefs aside.
 It simply means pursuing a more holistic spirituality that incorporates and integrates all of who we are: heart, mind, body, and soul.
-For the past few hundred years, we have mostly kept these things separate–a byproduct of the Enlightenment.
+For the past few hundred years, we have mostly kept these parts separate and disjointed–a byproduct of the Enlightenment.

 Many of us in Evangelicalism were taught to distrust our feelings and be ashamed of our bodies, or that faith is believing in something no matter the cognitive dissonance.
-All this toxic nonsense has resulted in people who are disconnected from themselves, cut off from their emotions, instincts, or even their own brains.
-And sadly, people who are divided within themselves are easier to manipulate and make dependent on external authority.
+All this nonsense has resulted in people who are disconnected from themselves, cut off from their emotions, instincts, or even their own brains.
+And sadly, people who are divided within and trained to distrust themselves are easier to manipulate and make dependent on external authority.

 There is a way to put ourselves back together again, to restore wholeness.
 Only the practice of giving and receiving love can open us to a more expansive and experiential knowing that can heal and transform the whole person.
 The good news is that love does not require any special qualifications.
 It's already intrinsic to who we are.
 Anyone can love.
 It merely requires intention and practice.